veochae/ENIA-5120/README.md

   grade_labs.R
   grade_homework.py
-submissions/        # gitignored cache of Canvas downloads
+submissions/        # gitignored cache of Canvas downloads course_schedule.yaml # Central control for points/due dates
 ```

 Each session directory is self-contained, which means adding a new session is as simple as copying a folder and updating `metadata.yaml`.

+### Central grading schedule

+`course_schedule.yaml` is the single source of truth for all graded work:

+- Update a lab/homework entry there to change Canvas assignment names, points, or due dates.
+- Each session’s metadata simply references an `assignment_key`, so you never have to duplicate the settings.
+- Quiz placeholders also live in the same file; when you know the dates, adjust the `due_at` values (ISO-8601 strings) and the automation will update Canvas on the next push.

 ## Automation overview